 - Reserved chicken stock

 - salt to taste

-*You will also need 24 to 30 cornhusk, plus more for steaming the tamales.
+*You will also need 30 cornhusk, plus more for steaming and covering the tamales.

 - Start by poaching the chicken breast in a pot filled with salted water for a good 40 minutes at a light boil.
 After the chicken is cooked, removed from broth onto plate and let cool.

 Once chicken has cooled, shred all of the meat and set aside.

 In a pot, heat 3 tablespoons of oil to medium heat.
 Add the onions and garlic.
 Saute for 5 minutes.
 Add all of the remaining ingredients listed above for the chicken filling into the pot,, including the shredded chicken.Wait for it to come to a boil, reduce heat, then taste for salt.
 Add about 1/3 cup of reserved stock.
 Let it cook down and reduce for a good 30 to 35 minutes.
 Remove from heat and let it cool.

 - Combine the masa harina, baking powder, and salt in a large bowl.
 Add the warm chicken broth and using your hand, work it into a soft dough.
 In another bowl, melt the shortening in the microwave.
 Add the shortening to the masa and work it in with hands until you get a thick frosting consistency.
 If masa is too thick, add a little more chicken broth.
 Taste the masa for salt.
 Keep masa covered with plastic wrap until ready to use.

 Prepare your tamale station.
 Soak the corn husk in extra hot water for a good 40 to 60 minutes.
 The longer they soak, the better.
 Place a heavy dish or pot to keep them submerged in water.